jadecobra/python_tdd_exercises/source/how_to/make_person.rst

         ):
         ...

-  which gives me a SyntaxError_
+  and the terminal shows a SyntaxError_

   .. code-block:: python